Are You Dreaming?

-"Are You Dreaming?" is a song by Dutch group Twenty 4 Seven, released in November 1990 as the second single from their first album, Street Moves (1991).
-Nancy Coolen performed the vocal parts, and Captain Hollywood the rap parts—with Fixx it & Janks.
-The song was a top 10 hit in Denmark, Finland, Italy and Switzerland.
-In the UK, it reached number 17.
+"Are You Dreaming?" is a song by Dutch group Twenty 4 Seven, released in November 1990 by BCM Records as the second single from their first album, Street Moves (1991).
+Nancy Coolen performed the vocal parts, and Captain Hollywood and the rap parts—with Hanks aka.
+Giovanni Falco.
+The song was a top-10 hit in Denmark, Finland, Israel, Italy and Switzerland.
+In the UK, it reached number 17 on the UK Singles Chart.

 Critical reception

-British magazine Music Week described the song as a "pop-rap galloper".
+A reviewer from Music Week described the song as a "pop-rap galloper".
 David Quantick from NME wrote, "I wish I was called Captain Hollywood.
-This is shamelessly happy Euro pop rap and keeps threatening to turn into Modern Romance's 'The Best Years Of Our Lives'.
+This is shamelessly happy Euro pop rap and keeps threatening to turn into Modern Romance's 'The Best Years of Our Lives'.
 Ay ay ay ay, it's a new romance.
 Ay ay ay ay, it makes me want to dance."
+Miranda Sawyer from Smash Hits said, "Still this tune is good in an annoyingly sparkly-eyed, keep fit sort of way."